 Derivative Type Limits

 Allowable on a 'substantial' basis No

 Unsecured cash borrowings Not permitted

 Secured cash borrowings Up to 10% for liquidity purposes only.
 ONLY for short-term use.

 Convertible borrowings Not permitted

 Interest rate swaps Permitted

-Contracts for differences Permitted

-Futures contracts Permitted

-Total return swaps Permitted

-Forward agreements Only as required; No greater than 40% of the net asset value of the portfolio.
+Contracts for differences Permitted Futures contracts Permitted Total return swaps Permitted Forward agreements Only as required; No greater than 40% of the net asset value of the portfolio.
 Options Only as required; No greater than 30% of the net asset value of the portfolio.

-Repurchase arrangements Not permitted

-Reverse repurchase arrangements Not permitted

-Securities lending arrangements Not permitted

-Securities borrowing arrangements Not permitted

-Credit default swaps Not permitted

-Maximum level of leverage using to Commitment Method he 200%

-Maximum level of leverage using the Gro Method ss 300%
+Repurchase arrangements Not permitted Reverse repurchase arrangements Not permitted Securities lending arrangements Not permitted Securities borrowing arrangements Not permitted Credit default swaps Not permitted MAXIMUM LEVEL OF LEVERAGE USING THE COMMITMENT METHOD 200% MAXIMUM LEVEL OF LEVERAGE USING THE GROSS METHOD 300%